ADDITIONAL PROVOCATIONS OF RATTLES (2024): The wide river of new Rattle releases.

 Cameron Pearce: Progression

-a3489706356_10Trumpeter/flugel horn player Pearce says in the liner notes this project for a brass ensemble and soloists was influenced by composer Aaron Copeland, Kenny Wheeler (most familiar as a jazz trumpeter on ECM) and the less trumpeter Ron Miles who has worked with guitarist Bill Frisell on a number of albums.
+a3489706356_10Trumpeter/flugel horn player Pearce says in the liner notes this project for a brass ensemble and soloists was influenced by composer Aaron Copeland, Kenny Wheeler (most familiar as a jazz trumpeter on ECM) and the lesser known trumpeter Ron Miles who has worked with guitarist Bill Frisell on a number of albums.

-Diverse influences -- and other came in along the way -- which have informed an album of 10, mostly short, pieces which the small brass ensemble clearly enjoy playing (start with Horizon) as they challenge them to move from stately melancholy (Apricity and NOLA-by which could grace a memorial service) to the quirky rhythms and the almost minimalism of Intersect.
+Diverse influences -- and others came in along the way -- which have informed an album of 10, mostly short, pieces which the small brass ensemble clearly enjoy playing (start with Horizon) as they challenge them to move from stately melancholy (Apricity and NOLA-by which could grace a memorial service) to the quirky rhythms and the almost minimalism of Intersect.

 There are two lovely miniatures which close this out.